Condenser: Definition, Principle, Types, Working, Advantages

 What is Condenser?

-In general, A Heat Exchanging device used in condensing gaseous or vapour state substances into a liquid state, Known as a condenser.
+In general, the definition of condenser is- An heat-exchanging device used in condensing gaseous or vapour-state substances into a liquid state is known as a condenser.

-The condenser is made from word”Condense‘, Meaning is ‘to compress‘ and this compression is called condensation
+The condenser is made from the word ‘Condense’, Meaning is ‘to compress‘ and this compression is called condensation.

 Although, The process of changing the vapour state into the liquid state, is known as condensation.